 Looking for a way to make learning French fun and engaging?
 Dice are a great way to gamify the foreign language classroom.
 Not only are they inexpensive, but they can be used to play a variety of no-prep educational games that are sure to capture your students’ attention.
 Here are three fun no-prep dice games for French that you can use with core French or French immersion.

-Easy dice game for vocabulary practice
+Easy dice games for French vocabulary practice

 We all know how important it is to find different ways to practice French vocabulary.
 Dice can be used as a really fun way to review old vocabulary so students don’t forget all that they’ve learned!